Skip to main content

 Copy an object

-The same concept applies to the to parameters: one or more may be available, identifying the target object.
-These parameters can be filled or changed.
-Usually, you only have to fill the last to parameter, which is used to specify a name for the target object.
-This cannot be the same name as the source object.
-Any preceding to parameters are pre-filled with the same parent as the from parameters, ensuring the target object is placed under the same parent as the source object.
+• To - parameters identifying the target object.
+These fields can be filled or changed.
+Usually, you only have to complete the last To field, which is used to specify a name for the target object.
+Any preceding To fields are pre-filled with the same parent as the From fields, ensuring the target object is placed under the same parent as the source object.

 copy_control_procedure Example of a copy task with additional options